 \subsection{Neural Ordinary Differential Equations (NODEs)}

 NODEs~\cite{chen_neural_2018, rubanova_latent_2019} and their extension, Neural Controlled Differential Equations (NCDEs)~\cite{kidger_neural_2020}, \revtext{model} system evolution \revtext{through explicit} continuous-time \revtext{differential equations.
 By parameterizing the underlying differential operators, NODEs provide a structured representation of system dynamics that facilitates the incorporation of prior knowledge and constraints directly on the evolution of latent states.
 We review how these models have been used to address long-range temporal dependencies and multi-scale dynamics, and how they have been applied to degradation modeling.}

 \textbf{Long-range temporal dependencies}.
-Early implementations often faced difficulties with long‐range dependencies due to training instability, but recent advances have improved performance.
-For instance, rough‐path CDEs use log‐signatures as statistics to describe how the signal drives the CDE and improve memory over long horizons \revtext{on patient medical data}~\cite{morrill_neural_2021}, Neural Laplace models dynamics in the Laplace domain for more efficient, long‐term prediction, \revtext{primarily evaluated on synthetic dynamical systems}~\cite{holt_neural_2022}, and integrating accelerated optimization schemes like Nesterov method with adaptive solvers markedly enhances convergence and stability during training~\cite{nguyen_improving_2022}. \revtext{These developments primarily target long-horizon forecasting tasks and are rarely studied in the context of degradation inference or PHM.}
+Early NODE implementations often \revtext{struggled} with long‐range dependencies due to training instability, but recent advances have addressed this limitation.
+For instance, rough‐path CDEs use log‐signatures as statistics to describe how the signal drives the CDE and improve memory over long horizons \revtext{on patient medical data}~\cite{morrill_neural_2021}, Neural Laplace models dynamics in the Laplace domain for more efficient, long‐term prediction, \revtext{primarily evaluated on synthetic dynamical systems}~\cite{holt_neural_2022}. \revtext{In addition,} integrating accelerated optimization schemes like Nesterov method with adaptive solvers markedly enhances convergence and stability during training~\cite{nguyen_improving_2022}. \revtext{These developments primarily target long-horizon forecasting tasks and are rarely studied in the context of degradation inference or PHM.}

-\textbf{Multiscale dynamics modeling} NODEs are rarely applied to multiscale systems, as they often suffer from stiffness caused by scale separation.
-While limited efforts focus specifically on mitigating these issues, for example, by developing multi-scale integration schemes~\cite{caldana_neural_2024} or employing hierarchical NODEs tailored to distinct predefined timescales (e.g., minute vs. hour)~\cite{qiu_multi-scale_2025}, such approaches still struggle to disentangle slow and fast components effectively.
-A further limitation lies in handling varying operating conditions.
-While CDEs enable control via observed inputs, directly using raw sensor paths introduces timescale mismatch and noise, hindering disentanglement.
-As a result, existing methods rarely address the combined challenge of dynamic operating conditions, multi-scale dynamics, and latent disentanglement within a unified framework.